physionetchallenges/evaluation-2021/README.md

 ## Python

-You can run the Python evaluation code by installing the NumPy Python package and running
+You can run the Python evaluation code by installing the NumPy Python package and running the following command in your terminal:

     python evaluate_model.py labels outputs scores.csv class_scores.csv